Lipedema Reduction Surgery treatment - Montreal, Laval, Westmount, Ottawa, Toronto, Calgary, Halifax

 Schedule an Appointment

-If you’re considering lipedema treatment with liposuction in Montreal, Quebec, Dr. Coeugniet provides expert care using advanced micro-cannula liposuction techniques.
-Alleviate the discomfort and swelling associated with lipoedema with Dr. Coeugniet’s lipoedema procedure.
+If you’re considering lipedema treatment with liposuction in Montreal, Quebec, Dr. Coeugniet provides expert care using advanced liposuction techniques.
+Alleviate the discomfort and swelling associated with lipedema with Dr. Coeugniet’s lipedema procedure.

 Dr. Coeugniet's Understanding of Lipedema: A Focus on Women's Health

 At his Montreal / Westmount clinic, Dr. Coeugniet recognizes Lipedema as a distinct and often debilitating chronic disorder of the adipose (fat) and connective tissues, a condition observed almost exclusively in women.
-This unique pathology is characterized by a disproportionate and often painful accumulation of fat, primarily affecting the limbs – most commonly the legs and arms – with a striking symmetrical distribution that sets it apart from general weight gain.
+This distinct adipose disorder is marked by a disproportionate and frequently hypersensitive buildup of fat cells, primarily affecting the limbs – most commonly the legs and arms – with a striking symmetrical distribution that sets it apart from general weight gain.
 While less frequent, other areas of the body can also be affected.

 Lipedema Surgery summary